 Security plugins are the best way to detect WordPress security issues or malware before they have time to damage your site.
 Look for a security plugin that offers scheduled malware scans, support for malware cleanups, and can detect even lesser-known cybersecurity threats or malware.

-A security plugin like MalCare combines features such as malware scanning, 1-click malware removal, with additional features such as 2FA, login protection, update management, and an inbuilt firewall to keep bad traffic away from your site.
+A security plugin like MalCare combines features such as malware scanning, and 1-click malware removal, with additional features such as 2FA, login protection, update management, and an inbuilt firewall to keep bad traffic away from your site.

 7. Regularly back up your website.